BattleTalent/community-docs/website/docs/getting-started/2-tutorial-common-issues.md

 title: Common Issues
 ---

 Some issues are more common then others.
-Below are s- [ ] ome easy fixes for these isues.
+Below are some easy fixes for these isues.
 ## Invalid path in AssetBundleProvider

 ### Steps to reproduce